The valuation theory of deeply ramified fields and its connection with defect extensions

 This theorem in turn is used in \cite{[K1]} for the construction of an example showing that a certain natural axiom system for the elementary theory of $\F_p((t))$ (``henselian defectless valued field of characteristic $p$ with residue field $\F_p$ and value group a $\Z$-group'') is not complete.

 A full analogue of Theorem~\ref{chardl} in mixed characteristic is not presently known.
-But we are able to show in Section~\ref{sectiKe} that the Galois extensions of prime degree with independent defect in mixed characteristic have the same properties as the ones in equal characteristic that have been used in \cite{[Ku6]} for the proof of Theorem~\ref{chardl}.
-As a consequence, we are able to prove: \begin{theorem} Every algebraically maximal gdr field is a perfect, henselian and defectless field. \end{theorem}
+However, in a subsequent paper \cite{KR} we will show: \begin{theorem} Every algebraically maximal rdr field is a perfect, henselian and defectless field. \end{theorem}